connormeaton/connormeaton.github.io/_pages/books.md

 *(2020)*

-The true scientist is simultaneously able to risk everying pursuing of a theory of everything while always being ready to let it go.
+The true scientist is simultaneously able to risk reputation in the pursuit of a theory of everything while always being ready to let it go.

 ### Wittgenstein, Ludwig